Accelerating Product Innovation and Availability

 The Future of HIV Prevention: A People’s Research Agenda for Speed, Scale and Equity

-Featured speaker Jeanne Marrazzo, former Director of the National Institute of Allergy and Infectious Diseases and AVAC board member, will cover with us what the People’s Research Agenda tracks, why it matters, and the advocacy priorities that will shape the future of prevention R&D.
+Featured speaker Jeanne Marrazzo, former Director of the National Institute of Allergy and Infectious Diseases and AVAC board member, covered with us what the People’s Research Agenda tracks, why it matters, and the advocacy priorities that will shape the future of prevention R&D.